-Almost all energy drink brands will claim that their mix is the best one out there.
-True, they’re all unique in the sense that they utilize common energy drink ingredients in their own way, but technically they’re all the same.
+Almost all energy drink brands will claim that their formula is the best one out there.
+True, they’re all unique in the sense that they utilize common energy drink ingredients in their own way, but technically they’re all very similar in terms of ingredients.

 In this article, we’ll break down the most commonly used ingredients in energy drinks, discuss what they are, as well as some interesting facts about them.
 Stay until the end because I want to share with you my ideal choice of energy drink.